 The remaining trade restrictions were officially eliminated with the Royal Decree of Graces of 1815 from the Spanish Crown.
 This order encouraged Spaniards and later Europeans of non-Spanish origin to settle and populate the colonies of Cuba and Puerto Rico.
-Since it encouraged the use of slave labour to revive agriculture and attract the new settlers a new planter class began immigrating from other countries of Europe seeking slave labour in large numbers.
+Since it encouraged the use of slave labour to revive agriculture and attract new settlers, a new planter class began immigrating from elsewhere in Europe.

-Consequently large numbers of Africans continued arriving in Cuba causing the enslaved African population to grow from about 10-25 per cent in the 18th Century to more than 40 per cent by 1840.
-Cuba became the world's largest sugar producer and Havana became the largest market for enslaved Africans in the Caribbean by 1839, importing around 10,000 slaves a year.
+Consequently, large numbers of enslaved Africans continued arriving in Cuba causing the African slave population to grow from about 10-25 per cent in the 18th century to more than 40 per cent by 1840.
+Cuba became the world’s largest sugar producer, and Havana became the largest market for enslaved Africans in the Caribbean by 1839, importing around 10,000 slaves a year.

-Cuba was transformed into a highly structured plantation society with all the attendant class and caste relationships with cruelty towards Africans being routine practice.
+Cuba was transformed into a highly structured plantation society with all the attendant class and caste relationships, as well as cruelty towards Africans being routine practice.